pia-foss/mac-split-tunnel/README.md

 ## Overview

 - Note: This sample code project is associated with WWDC 2019 session [714: Network Extensions for Modern macOS](https://developer.apple.com/videos/play/wwdc19/714/)
+- Example code from Apple on how to create a packet filter using network extensions: https://developer.apple.com/documentation/networkextension/filtering_network_traffic
+- Notes about the Network Extension API: https://www.notion.so/Network-Extension-API-0a373c27ba304bf6b2ee8bf2b46edbed

 ## Building

-- Open SplitTunnelMacOSPOC/SimpleFirewall.xcodeproj using XCode.
+- Open xv_mac_split_tunnelling_poc/SimpleFirewall.xcodeproj using XCode.
 - Inside XCode click on SimpleFirewall (left bar with the app icon), SimpleFirewall.xcodeproj file will open in the editor.
 - Check both targets Signing & Capabilities settings, make sure that:
 	1. for both targets team is "Private Internet Access, Inc." (check Apple account certificates)